ir-engine/developer-docs/docs/manual/02_concepts/index.md

 <!-- import DocCardList from '@theme/DocCardList' -->

 # Concepts

-In this section you will learn how to use iR Engine.
+This section covers fundamental principles of iR Engine, providing the necessary understanding to work efficiently with its features and systems.

 <!-- <DocCardList /> -->